MSPB Services for Suspension, Demotion, or Termination Complaints

 As a federal employee, you have certain rights regarding adverse or other prohibited personnel practices in federal employment law.

-If you believe you have been subjected to a suspension, demotion, or termination that that is unwarranted, unfair, arbitrary, and/or discriminatory or if you have been subjected to a personnel action in retaliation for whistleblowing, you may be able to take your complaint to the Merit System Protection Board (MSPB) pursuant to the Civil Service Reform Act of 1978.
+If you believe you have been subjected to a suspension, demotion, or termination that is unwarranted, unfair, arbitrary, and discriminatory, or if you have been subjected to a personnel action in retaliation for whistleblowing, you may be able to take your complaint to the Merit System Protection Board (MSPB) under to the Civil Service Reform Act of 1978.

 At Pines Federal, our MSPB attorneys provide government employees with representation in most MSPB employment cases.
-So, whether your employment dispute is unwarranted, unjust, arbitrary, or discriminatory in nature, our MSPB lawyers can help.
+So, whether your employment dispute is unwarranted, unjust, arbitrary, or discriminatory, our MSPB lawyers can help.
 How we begin will depend on the nature of your case and your employment status.

-Call us at (800) 801-0598 to schedule a consultation.
+Call us at (800) 801-0598 or schedule a consultation online.
 We can review the details of your case and begin planning right away.

 Proven Track Record of Success